 Apache Airflow Integration

-This tutorial will introduce using Apache Airflow as a workflow management tool within the Koverse Data Platform (KDP).
-Airflow has many uses within KDP as a scheduling tool, pre processor and data transport layer.
-We’ll walk through getting started with our Apache Airflow Docker Compose, configuring the setup to allow Airflow to authenticate via KDP and then running some example workflows to get an idea of the flexibility and data engineering capabilities in the Koverse Data Platform.
+This tutorial will introduce using Apache Airflow as a workflow management tool within the Koverse.
+Airflow has many uses within Koverse as a scheduling tool, pre processor and data transport layer.
+We’ll walk through getting started with our Apache Airflow Docker Compose, configuring the setup to allow Airflow to authenticate via Koverse and then running some example workflows to get an idea of the flexibility and data engineering capabilities in the Koverse Data Platform.

 Prerequisites